St Helena Island Discovery

 - 7 Nights hotel accommodation at the Mantis St Helena Hotel

-- All meals as indicated (7 breakfasts, 6 lunches, 7 dinners)
+- All meals as indicated (7 breakfasts, 5 lunches, 7 dinners)

 - Guided historical walk of Jamestown

-- Half day sightseeing boat cruise
+- Half-day sightseeing boat cruise

-- Full day guided historical island tour
+- Full-day guided historical island tour

-- Crafting session with local crafts person
+- Crafting session with a local crafts person

 - Plantation House tour